-Grand theft of the second-degree can be charged should the defendant be accused of taking property that is valued between $100,000 and $20,000, shipping cargo valued less than $50,000 or emergency medical equipment valued more than $300 from a licensed facility.
-It can also be charged for the taking of law enforcement equipment from an authorized emergency vehicle that is valued at more than $300.
+Grand theft of the second degree can be charged if the defendant is accused of taking property valued between $100,000 and $20,000, shipping cargo valued at less than $50,000, or emergency medical equipment valued at more than $300 from a licensed facility.
+It can also be charged for taking law enforcement equipment from an authorized emergency vehicle, when this equipment is valued at more than $300.

-The lowest degree is grand theft of the third-degree.
-This is still an extremely serious crime which can be charged when the property that was taken was valued between $300 and $20,000; was a will, codicil or testamentary instrument; was a firearm of any kind; a motor vehicle, as in grand theft auto; or a commercially farmed animal.
-It can also include the theft of fire extinguishers, 2,000 or more pieces of citrus fruit, the theft from any designated construction site, a stop sign, anhydrous ammonia, or a controlled substance defined under F.S. §893.02.
+Grand theft of the third degree can be charged when the property taken was valued between $300 and $20,000; was a will, codicil, or testamentary instrument; was a firearm of any kind; a motor vehicle, as in grand theft auto; or a commercially farmed animal.
+It can also include the theft of fire extinguishers, 2,000 or more pieces of citrus fruit, theft from a construction site, a stop sign, anhydrous ammonia, or certain controlled substances.

 - Imprisonment not exceeding a year; and

 If the item is valued at less than $100, it is petit theft of the second degree.
 This is a second-degree misdemeanor, which can be punishable with up to 6 months in jail and a fine that does not exceed $500.
 Due to these penalties, it is extremely important that you contact our firm as soon as possible for help in protecting your rights against an unjust conviction.

 Even complex theft crime cases may be won.
 For example, we could argue that the property was "valueless," that you were a co-owner, that you were acting on good faith that you were the rightful owner, or any other number of defense strategies.
 We have personally handled 7,000+ criminal cases throughout our more than 40 years of collective legal experience.